-The Committee's Work in 2014
+The Committee's Work in 2015

 - 7. The Committee meets three times a year, with one meeting being out of London and combined with a fact-finding visit to a feed related premises to help inform Committee Members about the industry.
-This year the out of London meeting was held in Cumbria England. - 8.
-During 2014 the Committee met on 26 February, 9 May and 22 October to consider and provide advice on a number of issues including those highlighted below. - 9.
-Additionally, the Committee received several presentations from internal and external experts to help facilitate their consideration of animal feed issues.
-It was generally agreed that the presentations were also useful in providing opportunities to shape the Committee's agenda and possible outcomes.
+This year, the out of London meeting was held in Belfast. - 8.
+During 2015 the Committee met on 2 February, 19 June and 28 October to consider and provide advice on a number of issues including those highlighted below. - 9.
+Additionally, the Committee received several presentations from internal and external experts to help facilitate their consideration of animal feed issues and seek its views and recommendations.
+The presentations were useful in providing opportunities to shape the Committee's agenda and possible outcomes.

-February 2014 Meeting
+February 2015 Meeting